codebian/shift/README.md

 ## How-To

 1 .
 First you need to extract all the chemical shift from MD trajectory (or PDB files).
 You need at least to specify a directory with some PDB files or a topology and a dcd file (**don't forget to rename all the special residues like HS[EDP] to HIS in the topology file, because SHIFTX+ won't recognize them**).
 Prediction from PDB files will use only one processor, so you don't have to use MPI.
-On the contrary, to predict all the chemical shift from MD trajectories I recommand you to use MPI (knowing that SHIFTX+ is not the fastest man alive), especially if they are very long (> 100000 frames).
+On the contrary, to predict all the chemical shift from MD trajectories I recommand you to use MPI (knowing that SHIFTX+ is not the fastest software alive), especially if they are very long (> 100000 frames). **And last advice, you will need a lot of RAM because SHIFTX+ takes at minimum 700 Mb (for what, I don't know ... in comparison SHIFTX takes nothing) multiply by the number of core you use !**
 ```bash
 python shift.py -p pdb_directory # With a single core
 ```